chocolatethunder/CPSC_449_Java/README.txt

 *          HOW TO RUN THE PROGRAM          *
 ********************************************

-Unfortunately, this is not automated so run the following function:
+Unfortunately, this is not automated so run the following command:

 java -jar methods.jar commands.jar